What Is Leptospirosis?

 Leptospirosis is a rare bacterial infection we get from animals.
 It’s spread through their urine, especially from dogs, rodents, and farm animals.
 They may not have any symptoms, but they can be carriers.

 In most cases, leptospirosis is unpleasant but not life-threatening, like a case of the flu.
 It rarely lasts more than a week.
 But about 10% of the time, when you have a severe form of leptospirosis, you’ll get better, but then get sick again.
-This is called Weil’s disease and it can cause much more serious issues, like chest pain and swollen arms and legs.
-It often requires hospitalization.
+This is called Weil’s disease, and it can cause much more serious issues, like chest pain and swollen arms and legs.
+It often means a trip to the hospital.

-You’re at risk if you spend a lot of time around animals or in the outdoors.
+You have a higher chance of getting the disease if you spend a lot of time around animals or outdoors.
 You’re more likely to be exposed to it if you have one of these jobs: